 The CDC shares that upwards of 1/3 of all older adults fall every year, and surprisingly, fewer than half of them discuss those falls with their doctors.
 When an older adult falls, even if it does not result in serious injury, he or she can develop an increased fear of falling, which can lead to limited activities, reduced mobility, reduced physical fitness, and eventually, an enhanced risk of another fall.
 However, keeping active and incorporating fall prevention exercises for seniors into your daily routine can help.

 In our previous article we discussed tips to reduce the risk of senior falls, outlining some home alterations you can make to give senior safety a boost and lower the risk of a fall.
 Additionally, there are certain exercises that older adults can do regularly that will increase muscle strength and improve balance, not only helping to reduce the risk of falls, but also providing the senior with more confidence and overall improved wellbeing.
-Check with your loved one’s doctor first, and then try the following fall prevention exercises for seniors, as suggested by the team in at home care for seniors at Montebello Home Care:
+Check with your loved one’s doctor first, and then try the following fall prevention exercises for seniors, as suggested by the team in at Montebello Home Care:

 - Leg Lifts: Raise the knee as high as your hip (if possible), using a sturdy object such as a chair to maintain balance.
 Hold the leg up for three seconds or more.